AlfioEmanueleFresta/practical-xss/worksheet.rst

 development began in 1989, before modern web applications, and it was originally designed to serve as a protocol for simple informative webpages.
-It is probably for this reason that HTTP is a *stateless* protocol, meaning that its specification has no concept of a permanent *session* between a client and a server.
+It is probably for this reason that HTTP is a *stateless* protocol, meaning that its specification has no concept of a *session* between a client and a server.

-This may at first seem counterintuitive to readers, because modern websites and web applications still use HTTP and certainly do support authentication and other systems that rely on the concept of the session.
+This may at first seem counterintuitive to readers, because modern websites and web applications still use HTTP and certainly do support authentication and other systems that rely on the concept of a *session*.

 **Cookies and sessions**

 In order to keep track of the
 current session information, most web applications use techniques such as session cookies.
-Cookies are small text files which contain information that is exchanged back and forth at every request between a client and a server.
+Cookies are small strings which contain information that is exchanged back and forth at every request between a client and a server.

 At the first visit, the server assigns a random ID to the client, called the